zmarffy/apt-repo/README.md

 ## Tips

 - Why not host your repo on an Amazon S3 bucket?
-Mount it to your computer using [`s3fs`](http://manpages.ubuntu.com/manpages/xenial/man1/s3fs.1.html).
-You can even [enable auth](https://stackoverflow.com/questions/3091084/does-amazon-s3-support-http-request-with-basic-authentication) if you do that
+Mount it to your computer using [`s3fs`](http://manpages.ubuntu.com/manpages/xenial/man1/s3fs.1.html)

 ## How can users add created repos to their APT sources if I use GitHub as the host